webBasedBob/blog/README.md

  1. Search functionality
   - Keyword search that searches in the Firestore No-SQL database
   - It takes the lexical search approach (not the [semantic](https://en.wikipedia.org/wiki/Semantic_search) one - it's not Google)
-  - results are paginated to avoid unnecessary articles fetching (the next batch of results are fetched when "load more" is pressed)
+  - Results are paginated to avoid unnecessary articles fetching (the next batch of results are fetched when "load more" is pressed)
   - It creates no-sql queryes on the client side for the Firestore api that is linked to the database

 ![image](https://github.com/webBasedBob/blog/assets/95532233/a7e0fdd1-bde7-42eb-8c2e-b4ed08476a24)